Women in government: Research/data improvements

 Current research which uses sex-aggregated statistics may underplay or minimize the quantitative presentation of issues such as maternal mortality, violence against women, and girls' school attendance.
 Sex-disaggregated statistics are lacking in the assessment of maternal mortality rates, for example.
-Prior to UNICEF and UNIFEM efforts to gather more accurate and comprehensive data, 62 countries had no recent national data available regarding maternal mortality rates.
-Only 38 countries have sex-disaggregated statistics available to report frequency of violence against women.
-41 countries collect sex-disaggregated data on school attendance, while 52 countries assess sex-disaggregated wage statistics.
+Prior to UNICEF and UNIFEM efforts to gather more accurate and comprehensive data, 62 countries had no recent national data available regarding maternal mortality rates and only 38 countries had sex-disaggregated statistics available to report frequency of violence against women.
+As of 2023, UN agencies collect data on maternal mortality, violence against women and school attendance by gender from over 190 countries and territories, The World Economic Forum also tracks the gender wage gap across 148 economies.